-prices between the monoposonist and the monopolist.
+$^{12}$ In modern I-O theory the monopolistic seller does not have control of the supply curve.
+However, this is not the case when it is applied into the context of bilateral monopoly when there exists an indeterminacy of the finally agreed prices between the monoposonist and the monopolist.
 This is because the price set by the monoposonist, which is the lower limit of the negotiated price range between the monoposonist and monopolist, can only be achieved if and only if he could force the monopolist seller to act as a perfect competitor.
 The same logic holds for the price setting authority of monopolistic sellers over the monoposonist buyer.
 Hence, as it is assumed that the monopolist seller behaves as if his prices were determined by forces from the downstream monoposonist.
 Formula (12) could still be considered the supply curve of this monopolistic seller in the input markets.
+Since this monopolistic seller acts as the suppliers of input factors and the degree of monoposonist market power is determined by the extent to which this monopolistic seller could freely charge his factor prices.
+So $\epsilon_1$ could be treated as a measure of monoposonist market power.

-Since this monopolistic seller acts as is selling to a single retailer (Marketing firm) who can obviously affect the market price by this input purchasing decisions.
+buyers would be incapable of affecting the prices by his purchases.
+The Manufacturer is selling to a single retailer who can obviously affect the market price by this input purchasing decisions.

-Hence, as the monopsonist Marketing firm is aware of its market power and he will set price terms upon the Assembly firm.
-The increase in the expenditure of the Marketing firm resulting from the rises in his input purchasing is shown by the curve ME in figure 2.
-In other words, curve ME is the marginal cost of inputs for the monopsonist-Marketing firm.
+Hence, as the monopsonist Retailer is aware of its market power and he will set price terms upon the Manufacturer.
+The increase in the expenditure of the Retailer resulting from the rises in his input purchasing is shown by the curve ME in figure 2.
+In other words, curve ME is the marginal cost of inputs for the monopsonist Retailer.

-Thus in order to maximise its profit, the Marketing firm will purchase additional units of X until his marginal expenditure is equal to his price, which is determined by the demand curve D as shown in the figure 2.
-The price charged by the downstream monoposonist Marketing firm could be found from the supply curve (marginal cost curve) of the monopolistic Assembly firm which is tantamount to the average expenditure curve of the downstream marketing firm implied by the point A.
+Thus in order to maximise its profit, the Retailer will purchase additional units of X until his marginal expenditure is equal to his price, which is determined by the demand curve D as shown in the figure 2.
+The price charged by the downstream monoposonist Retailer could be found from the supply curve (marginal cost curve) of the monopolistic Manufacturer which is tantamount to the average expenditure curve of the downstream retailer implied by the point A.

-Figure 2 Bilateral Monopoly under quantity forcing in the supply chain
+Figure 2 Bilateral Monopoly under quantity fixing in the supply chain

-The equilibrium point of the Marketing firm is implied by point A in the figure 2 and its price is implied by $p_m$ .
-Similarly, the equilibrium point of the Assembly firm is implied by point B where the demand curve of Assembly firm and its marginal expenditure curve intersect with each other.
+The equilibrium point of the Retailer is implied by point A in the figure 2 and its price is implied by $p_m$ .
+Similarly, the equilibrium point of the Manufacturer is implied by point B where the demand curve of Manufacturer and its marginal expenditure curve intersect with each other.
 Its setting price is indicated by $p_a$ .

-Hence we plug the forcing quantity $q^$ into the marginal cost curve faced by the Assembly firm indicated by (9) to obtain the explicit expression for the price level charged by the downstream Marketing firm upon the Assembly firm:
+Hence we plug the fixing quantity $q^$ into the marginal cost curve faced by the Manufacturer indicated by (9) to obtain the explicit expression for the price level charged by the downstream retailer upon the Manufacturer: